-Managing processes in Linux is a fundamental skill that keeps your system running smoothly.
+Managing Linux processes is a fundamental skill that keeps your system running smoothly.
 Whether you’re troubleshooting, monitoring performance, or simply curious about what’s happening under the hood, knowing how to list processes is essential.
 With just a few commands, you can gain a clear view of the tasks your system is handling.

 Linux offers flexible tools like ps, top, and htop to display process details.
 Each tool serves a unique purpose, from providing a snapshot of processes to offering real-time updates.
 By mastering these commands, you’ll have the power to efficiently manage and analyze your system’s workload.